nachocaru/xaprb.com/content/blog/2005-10-26-adblock-patterns.md

 ---
 title: How to block ads effectively with AdBlock regular expressions
-author: Baron Schwartz
-excerpt: '<p>This article explains how you can use regular expressions in AdBlock patterns, to block ads effectively with only a few rules.</p>'
-layout: post
 permalink: /2005/10/26/adblock-patterns/
 ---
 One of the greatest things about Firefox is the ability to customize the browser with extensions.
 By far my favorite extension is [Adblock][1].
 It allows you to specify arbitrary regular expression patterns to block your browser from fetching and displaying content.
 The regular expression syntax is standard JavaScript syntax, based on Perl 5.